senaite/senaite2.com/docs/worksheet_control_references.md

 ## Blank Reference

-Blank References are Samples where all values are zero or 'blank'.
+Blank References are Samples where all values (e.g. concentration of a given substance or component) are zero or 'blank'.

 Navigate to the previously created *Supplier* and select then the *Reference Samples* tab.